Thermistors in Temperature Indicator Circuits

 Methods for Accuracy

-The temperature of boiling water and melting ice serve as trustworthy reference points for the two-point calibration process of the metre.
+The temperatures of boiling water and melting ice serve as trustworthy reference points for the two-point calibration process of the meter.

-First, fine-tune RV1 until the metre reads 0°.
+First, fine-tune RV1 until the meter reads 0°.
 Then, submerge the thermometer and the diode sensor in melted ice.

-Once the water is boiling, place the sensor in it (make sure to use a kettle or other container that can hold some steam) and adjust RV2 until the temperature reaches 100°.
+After the water reaches a boiling point, insert the sensor (use a kettle or other container that can hold steam) and adjust RV2 until the temperature reaches 100°.

 It is imperative that you do not use an electric jug with an exposed heating element when doing this.

-Next, make sure the metre accurately displays the temperature difference by adjusting RV2 while the sensor is submerged in hot or boiling water.
+Next, make sure the meter accurately displays the temperature difference by adjusting RV2 while the sensor is submerged in hot or boiling water.

 Readjust RV1 to display the true ambient temperature after the sensor reaches ambient temperature again (giving cooling time).